Rickyc14/NOKIA-Analysis/README.md

 ![alt text](Rplot02.jpeg "NOKIA1")

+<br><br>
 The graph below shows us a close-up of Nokia's stock price in the past six months.
-R's simple moving average method allows us to smooth stock spikes to get a better understanding of its future value.
+R's simple moving average method allows us to smooth stock spikes to get a better understanding of its future value. <br>